 All of our directors, other than Eric D. Shaff, qualify as "independent" in accordance with the listing requirements of The Nasdaq Global Select Market ("Nasdaq").
 The Nasdaq independence definition includes a series of objective tests, including that the director is not, and has not been for at least three years, one of our employees and that neither the director nor any of his family members has engaged in various types of business dealings with us.
 In addition, as required by Nasdaq rules, our Board of Directors has made a subjective determination as to each independent director that no relationships exist, which, in the opinion of our Board of Directors, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
-Our Board of Directors had determined that (i) Noubar Afeyan, Ph.D. qualified as independent during the period he served on our Board in 2020 until his departure on March 20, 2020, and (ii) Lorence H. Kim, M.D., qualified as independent during the period he served on our Board of Directors reviewed and discussed information provided by the directors and us with regard to each director's business and personal activities and relationships as they may relate to us and our management, including, as to each of Mr. Berenson and Mr. Biondi, his relationship to, and our transactions with, Flagship Pioneering and its affiliates, and as to Mr. Behar, his relationship to, and our transactions with, Nestlé Health Science US Holdings, Inc. and Société des Produits Nestlé S.A.
+In making these determinations, our Board of Directors reviewed and discussed information provided by the directors and us with regard to each director's business and personal activities and relationships as they may relate to us and our management, including, as to each of Mr. Berenson and Mr. Biondi, his relationship to, and our transactions with, Flagship Pioneering and its affiliates, and as to Mr. Behar, his relationship to, and our transactions with, Nestlé Health Science US Holdings, Inc. and Société des Produits Nestlé S.A.
 Mr. Shaff is not independent because he is the President and Chief Executive Officer of our Company.
 There are no family relationships among any of our directors or executive officers.